Welcome to my website!

 I am a PhD candidate in political science at the University of Wisconsin-Madison.
 I research political violence, mass atrocity, human rights, and Southeast Asian politics.

-My research has been supported by the Department of Education through the Fulbright-Hays Doctoral Dissertation Research Abroad, as well as the Mellon-Wisconsin fellowship, and UW-Madison’s Center for Southeast Asian Studies and Division of International Studies.
+My research has been supported by the Department of Education through the Fulbright-Hays Doctoral Dissertation Research Abroad program, as well as the Mellon-Wisconsin fellowship, and UW-Madison’s Center for Southeast Asian Studies and Division of International Studies.

 Prior to my doctoral studies, I received an MA from the University of Chicago in International Relations, and a BA from Cornell University in Government and Asian Studies.